Who and what Ofqual regulates, how to apply to be regulated and what happens when you want to stop being regulated.

 Following the meeting, if you want to proceed with an application, we will provide you with access to the application form.
 We can continue to advise you to ensure you are providing sufficient supporting evidence.

-When you are ready you to do so, you use the Gateway to submit you application and evidence.
+When you are ready, you should use the gateway to submit your application and evidence.
 We will then review your application against our Criteria for Recognition.
-If your application and supporting information meets our minimum requirements, we would normally invite you to discuss your application with a recognition panel who decide whether to recognise you as an awarding organisation.
+If your application and supporting information indicates that you are capable of meeting our criteria, we would normally invite you to discuss your application with a recognition panel who decide whether to recognise you as an awarding organisation.

 If you are an existing awarding organisation